- Lua 98.7%

 A reimplementation of KLab's Playground engine in Lua + LÖVE, targeting the SIF1 (Love Live!
 School Idol Festival) client.
 Loads the original SIF Lua scripts and assets, talks to a private server, and runs the game through to the tutorial flow.

-This README documents how to set up the toolchain (custom LÖVE 12 + Lua 5.2 + libhonoka decrypter + lsqlite3) and run the project on Linux.
-Verified working on Fedora 43 under WSL2 with WSLg.
+This README documents how to set up the toolchain (custom LÖVE 12 + Lua 5.2 + lsqlite3) and run the project on Linux (Fedora 43 under WSL2 is the verified target) and Windows (Windows 11 with MSVC + vcpkg).

 Status